Time-reversed Young's experiment: Deterministic, diffractionless second-order interference effect

 However, as we delve into the analysis below, we find that each of the aforementioned conclusions can be systematically challenged through a time-reversal configuration of the typical Young's experiment, since this time-reversed operation leads to totally nonreciprocal physics.
 Also in sharp contrast, in the time-reversed scheme, there is no spatial coherence requirement on the lateral scale of the source whatsoever.
-Specifically, we are intrigued by a new rendition of Young's double-slit experiment, wherein we replace the original point source $S$ with a position-fixed point or bucket detector $D$, while concurrently substituting the observation screen $V$ with a laterally extended light source $S'$, as schematic in Fig.~\ref{fig:reversed}(a).
+Specifically, we are intrigued by a new rendition of Young's double-slit experiment, wherein we replace the original point source $S$ with a position-fixed point or bucket detector $D$, while concurrently substituting the observation screen $V$ with a laterally extended point light source $S'$, as schematic in Fig.~\ref{fig:reversed}(a).
 Through our forthcoming demonstration, we aim to highlight that despite both setups (Fig.~\ref{fig:standard}(a) versus Fig.~\ref{fig:reversed}(a)) adhering to time-symmetry operations, they inherently diverge and engender asymmetric, nonreciprocal physical effects.
-Unlike the first-order `local' diffraction-interference pattern on $V$ (Fig.~\ref{fig:standard}(b)), this time-reversed system invariably produces a second-order `nonlocal' diffraction-free, perfect interference pattern (Fig.~\ref{fig:reversed}(b)) determined by the information of both source and detection, devoid of the first-order interference effect.
+Unlike the first-order `local' diffraction-interference pattern on $V$ (Fig.~\ref{fig:standard}(b)), this time-reversed system invariably produces a `second-order nonlocal ghost' diffraction-free, clean interference fringes (Fig.~\ref{fig:reversed}(b)) determined by the information of both source and detection, devoid of the standard first-order interference effect.
 Here, we emphasize that the term `second-order interference' is not used in its conventional sense in quantum optics; its physical meaning and differentiation will become clear shortly.